Samuel Byck: Assassination attempt

-In early 1974, Byck made his decision to assassinate Nixon and started to stalk him and follow his movements via news outlets.
+In early 1974, Byck decided to assassinate Nixon and started to stalk him and follow his movements via news outlets.
 He planned to assassinate Nixon by hijacking an airliner and crashing it into the White House on a day when Nixon would be there.
 It has been suggested (for instance, by the 2004 film dramatization of his life) that Byck was inspired by news reports of the landing at the White House by U.S. Army soldier Robert K. Preston in a stolen UH-1B Huey helicopter on February 17.

 Because he was already known to the Secret Service and his legal attempts to purchase a firearm might have resulted in increased scrutiny, Byck stole a Smith & Wesson Model 17 .22-caliber revolver from his friend to use in the hijacking.
 Byck also made a bomb out of two gallon containers of gasoline and an igniter.
 All through this process, Byck made audio recordings explaining his motives and his plans; he expected to be considered a hero for his actions and wanted to fully document his reasons for the assassination.

 On Friday morning, February 22, 1974, Byck drove to the Baltimore/Washington International Airport.
 Shortly after 7:00 a.m.
 EST, he shot and killed Maryland Aviation Administration policeman George Neal Ramsburg before storming a DC-9, Delta Air Lines Flight 523 to Atlanta, which he chose because it was the closest flight that was ready to take off.
 Pilots Reese Loftin and Fred Jones immediately complied with Byck's orders and calmly tried to reassure him that they would cooperate.
 Loftin told Byck they could not take off with the doors to the aircraft open, and then alerted the control tower and summoned police assistance while Byck left to close them.
 After the pilots told him they still could not take off until wheel blocks were removed, he shot them both and grabbed a nearby passenger, ordering her to "fly the plane".
 Jones died as he was being removed from the aircraft after the event was concluded; Loftin survived the attack.
 Byck told a flight attendant to close the door, or he would blow up the plane.
 An Anne Arundel County Police Department officer attempted to shoot the tires of the aircraft to prevent its takeoff, but the bullets fired from their police-issued revolvers failed to penetrate the aircraft's tires and ricocheted, some hitting the wing of the plane.